 Proudly Serving Patients in Monroe, LA & Beyond

-For a dental practice that treats you like family, choose Jan T. Bagwell, DDS in Monroe, LA.
+For a dental practice that treats you like family, choose Jan T. Bagwell, DDS and Jessica J. Johnston, DDS in Monroe, LA.
 Among our team, we have over 30 years of experience in the field, and we provide expert general and cosmetic dental treatments to ensure you have the healthiest and most beautiful smile possible!
 We always work to make sure any service you receive is as painless and stress-free as possible by creating an easygoing environment and using state-of-the-art equipment and techniques.
 Our whole staff is dedicated to providing you with the best dental care and making sure you are empowered to take care of your teeth from home.

 Your First Visit

 When you come for your first visit, we will want to learn all about your dental health history in order to come up with an individualized plan that will provide you with the best results.

 • Fill out paperwork regarding insurance and your health history

 • Provide us with any dental x-rays taken in the past six months